roncterry/install_lab_env/README.md

 **config/**

-This directory contains all configuration files for both the installer framework and the lab environment.
+This directory contains all configuration files for both the Installer Framework and the lab environment.
 Common files that will reside in this directory are the installation/removal script configuration file (**lab_env.cfg**) and custom include files for the installation/removal script (**custom-\*.sh**).
 This directory will also have some standard subdirectories.

 **config/include**

 This subdirectory of the **config/** directory contains the function libraries that are included by the installation and removal scripts.
-These files should not be modified as they are part of the installer framework.
+These files should not be modified as they are part of the Installer Framework.

 **config/libvirt.cfg/**

 This subdirectory of the **config/** directory contains the Libvirt configuration files used by the lab environment such as the network definition XML files.
-These files are related to the lab environment and are not part of the installer framework.
+These files are related to the lab environment and are not part of the Installer Framework.

 **config/ssh/**

 This subdirectory of the **config/** directory contains ssh related files such as ssh keys and authorized_keys files.
-These files are related to the lab environment and are not part of the installer framework.
+These files are related to the lab environment and are not part of the Installer Framework.

 **config/lab_env.cfg**

-This file is the configuration file for the installer framework.
+This file is the configuration file for the Installer Framework.
 It should be edited to reference the specific files that are part of the course/session lab environment.

 *NOTE: This is the file that you edit*